 Hilux Revo features an all-new ‘GD’ diesel engine family.

 Last month the all-new Toyota Hilux Revo made its debut at an event in Bangkok, Thailand, featuring a new design, new engine family and better equipment.
-Below is a pictorial comparison between the outgoing Toyota Hilux Vigo and the new Hilux Revo.
+Below is a pictorial comparison between the outgoing Toyota Hilux Vigo vs new Hilux Revo.
+Check out the Vigo vs Revo comparison below.

 The new Toyota Hilux Revo comes with a design that falls in line with the company's next design philosophy.
 It's a step up from the aged design of the Hilux Vigo and gives the Hilux line a fresh face.